Querying CSV / Parquet data over HTTP

-As an alternative to uploading files to Seafowl, you can create an "external" table on Seafowl that points to a file on an HTTP server directly.
+As an alternative to uploading files to Seafowl, you can also create an "external" table on Seafowl that points directly to a:

 curl -v \